DebuggingDelightStudios/deformable-mesh/docs/installation/example.md

       <div style={{width: "50%"}}>**Left**: Vehicle while in editor (only skeletal mesh is visible)</div>
       <div style={{width: "50%"}}>**Right**: Vehicle while playing (Deformable Mesh is visible)</div>
     </div>
-    **Location**: /Plugins/DeformableStaticMesh/Content/Example/ChaosVehicleExample/
+    **Location**: `/Plugins/DeformableStaticMesh/Content/Example/ChaosVehicleExample/`

     The example car is a ChaosVehicle (``AWheeledVehiclePawn``) that uses a _placeholder skeletal mesh_.
 This is NOT necessary, but because the skeletal mesh is only used for collision it (*most of the time*) does not matter how it looks.
-For more information see: [**Chaos Vehicle**](../advanced-guides/vehicles/chaos-vehicle.md)
+For more information see: [**Chaos Vehicle**](../advanced-guides/vehicles/chaos-vehicle.md).

-    There is a special material override that overrides the default material of the mesh with a [_deformable_ material](../advanced-guides/deformation-material.md) (`/DeformableStaticMesh/Content/Materials/Example/M_Deformable_TestVehicle`).
+    There is a special material override that overrides the default material of the mesh with a [_deformation_ material](../advanced-guides/deformation-material.md) (`/DeformableStaticMesh/Content/Materials/Example/M_Deformable_TestVehicle`).
 This makes dents even more visible and enables hazard lights.
 In addition to that there's also a [protection box](../advanced-guides/protectionbox.md) that prevents the driver side (left) from deforming too much.

     Other than that it's really just a simple _ChaosVehicle_ with basic movement and three special shortcuts:
     - **R**: Reset Vehicle (position)
     - **E**: Reset Deformation
-    - **Z**: Toggle Scratchmask (= deformable material)
+    - **Z**: Toggle Scratchmask (= deformation material)

     Here are some useful links for ChaosVehicles in general:
     - [How to Set up Vehicles (UE Documentation)](https://dev.epicgames.com/documentation/en-us/unreal-engine/how-to-set-up-vehicles-in-unreal-engine)